minhkhang1795/TwitterClient/README.md

 The following **additional** features are implemented:

 * [x] Make ActionMode not overlay Compose Fragment (few lines of code but took me an hour!!!)
-* [x] Show keyboard once Compose Fragment is showed (few lines of code but took me an hour!!!)
+* [x] Show keyboard once Compose Fragment appears (few lines of code but took me an hour!!!)

 ## Video Walkthrough